k97/seb-lp/README.md

-# steb-lp
+# seb-lp
-A simple landing page for stebin.co
+A simple landing page for www.stebin.co